MBR111/CivilEng/README.md

 </p>

 # Earthworks:
-Based on and existing terrain DEM (raster file), a platform design (line or polygon vector layer), the platform constant base level, and the cut and fill slopes, the plugin returns a modifed DEM raster file with the earthwork.
+Based on an existing terrain DEM (raster file), a platform design (line or polygon vector layer), the platform constant base level, and the cut and fill slopes, the plugin returns a modifed DEM raster file with the earthwork.

 In the two attached images the initial data and the result of the process are presented for a test site.